albina-euregio/albina-website/README.md

 Install [Node.js](https://nodejs.org/en).

-Use `corepack enable` to install [Yarn](https://yarnpkg.com/).
+Use `corepack enable` to install [pnpm](https://pnpm.io/).

-Use `yarn install` to download necessary packages.
+Use `pnpm install` to download necessary packages.

-Use `yarn start` and browse to http://localhost:3000/ to use dev server.
+Use `pnpm start` and browse to http://localhost:3000/ to use dev server.

 ### Run with sample data

-Use `yarn run start-dev` and browse to http://localhost:3000/ to use dev server.
+Use `pnpm run start-dev` and browse to http://localhost:3000/ to use dev server.

 Configuration for dev (environment) is defined in config-dev.json, which overrides settings in config.json